Cheikh Niasse

-Cheikh Ahmet Tidian Niasse (born 19 January 2000) is a Senegalese professional footballer who plays as a defensive midfielder for Italian club Hellas Verona and the Senegal national team.
+Cheikh Ahmet Tidian Niasse (born 19 January 2000) is a Senegalese professional footballer who plays as a defensive midfielder for Süper Lig club Gençlerbirliği in Turkey on loan from Italian club Hellas Verona, and the Senegal national team.

-Career
+Club career

 On 24 January 2019, Niasse signed a professional contract with Lille OSC for three years.
 Niasse made his professional debut for Lille in a 3–0 Ligue 1 win over AS Saint-Étienne on 28 August 2019.

 On 10 December 2020, he made his debut in the UEFA Europa League in a group match against Celtic.

 On 1 February 2021, Niasse moved to Greek club Panathinaikos, on a loan deal until the end of the season.

 On 3 February 2022, Niasse signed a contract with Young Boys in Switzerland until June 2026.

-On 31 January 2025, Niasse moved to Italian Serie A club Hellas Verona on loan with a conditional obligation to buy.
+On 31 January 2025, Niasse moved to Serie A club Hellas Verona on loan with a conditional obligation to buy.
+On 20 August 2026, Niasse joined Gençlerbirliği in Turkey on a season-long loan with an option to buy.